Sakurina/mitsuki/README.markdown

 * Java (to run [smali/baksmali][1])
 * Android SDK

 For what it's worth, this was all tested and developed on a late 2010 MacBook Air running OS X 10.6.7.
+This has only been tested with the Honeycomb browser apk and odex files up to now.

+**UPDATE:** Some new dalvik opcodes were added in Android 3.1 that keep smali and baksmali from working properly.
+Please take this into consideration.

 ## Scripts
 * *prepare.sh*: Automatically pulls down dependencies require to disassemble, disassembles the apk + odex specified in the config file.